NethServer/nethsecurity/docs/development_process.md

 * Text presentation and images matter: they make the whole report more readable and understandable

+Also remember to attach labels to the issue, to help the team to categorize it.

 More information:

 * [Mozilla bug writing guidelines](https://bugzilla.mozilla.org/page.cgi?id=bug-writing.html)